Famous Jazz Dancers

 Known as the Matriarch of Black Dance, Katherine Dunham (1909 - 2006) founded the first major black modern dance company in America.
 Integrating the syncopated rhythms of Haiti, Cuba, Brazil and the Caribbean into American dance, she is credited with inventing the technique of body isolationism and incorporating it into her dance style.
 Katherine Dunham’s influence and dance technique had a huge impact on the world of jazz dance.
 Today almost all jazz dancers use her technique in their dance.

-The Transition to Modern Jazz Dance of Today
+The Transition to Modern Jazz Dance

 The 1950s saw jazz dance evolve into what we know today as modern jazz dance.
-This transition was the result of gradual changes in style of Broadway choreographers.
+This transition was the result of gradual changes in the style of Broadway choreographers.
 Famous jazz dancers from this era include:

-• Matt Mattox, a protégé of Jack Cole, known for his angular and sharp technique.
+• Matt Mattox, a protégé of Jack Cole, known for his angular and sharp technique

 As the famous dancers of this era taught their skills to younger generations, the world of jazz dance continued to evolve.